 I want to vacate!

 If you wish to vacate a property in accordance with your lease agreement, please contact our property management team.
 Notice to vacate must be made in writing, either by email or post.
-If you email your notice to us and have not heard from City Living within two business days, please follow up by calling our office on 9299 0990 (option 3).
-However, if you posted your vacate notice, please allow four business days.
+If you email your notice to us and have not heard from City Living within two business days, please follow up by calling our office on 9299 0990 (option 4).
+However, if you posted your vacate notice, please allow four business days before calling.

 For vacate terms please refer to your lease, or read ‘Clause 96 & 97’ from the Residential Tenancies Act 2010 in regards to vacating a property below: